tianyi-lab/Mosaic-IT/README.md

 (Feel free to email minglii@umd.edu for any questions or feedback.)

 ## News
+- [2025/05] Our paper has been accepted to the ACL 2025 findings!
 - [2024/05] We initialized the Mosaic-IT repo.

 ## Contents